JavaZakariae/docker-fundamentals/README.md

 ## Environements variable
 - We can pass environements varible to a running container using the following command: `docker run -e variablename=value imageId`, we can print all existing environements variables in linux using `printenv`
+- We can also pass multiple environement variables using a file and running the command: `docker run --env-file variables.txt imageId`
 - When using a docker compose file:

       ```